-The Board of Trustees (pictured above with spouses at the Billy Graham Library in Charlotte, NC) are stewards; stewards of the physical resources, stewards of the intellectual climate, stewards of human relationships, and stewards of spiritual resources of Gordon-Conwell Theologial Seminary.
+The Board of Trustees (pictured above in the Alumni Hall in Hamilton, MA) are stewards; stewards of the physical resources, stewards of the intellectual climate, stewards of human relationships, and stewards of spiritual resources of Gordon-Conwell Theologial Seminary.
 We are blessed to have men and women committed to the mission of the seminary.
 Their names and brief biographies are below.

 Joel B. Aarsvold :: Top

 Joel Aarsvold, a certified public accountant, works as secretary and vice president of Corporate Affairs for the Billy Graham Evangelistic Association.
 He has served with the Association since 1967.
 He currently works out of both the Charlotte and Minneapolis offices.
 Joel worked with the public accounting firm of Peat, Marwick and Mitchell in Minneapolis from 1962-1966.

 Joel and his wife, Dawn, have been members of St. Paul’s Evangelical Lutheran Church, an inner-city church in Minneapolis, since 1965.